 4. Teach Social Cues

 I put this one as number 4 on purpose.
 This is a difficult one to teach.
 Not all kids on the Autism Spectrum will learn the social cues from another person they require more space.
 Interpreting body language can be difficult.
+I know it is for Niam.

 If you liked “How To Use FREE The Personal Space Social Story“